Q. Help, I’m 76 and want to contribute more to my super, but I’ve been told I can’t!

 Lump sum after tax contributions.

-You can make up to $110,000 each year (due to increase to $120,000 from 1 July 2024) in after-tax contributions to your super.
+You can make up to $120,000 each year in after-tax contributions to your super.
 This could come from your bank account, the proceeds of the sale of your home, an inheritance or perhaps from other investments.
 If you are aged under 75 you are eligible to make a non-concessional contribution even if you are not working.
 Depending on your superannuation fund they may also be able to accept contributions until 28 days after the end of the month you turned 75, however, it’s best not to leave your contribution until the last minute.

 Bring forward contributions.

-This allows you to “bring forward” up to 3 years worth of those after-tax contributions outlined above and make a single $330,000 dollar contribution.
+This allows you to ‘bring forward’ up to three years’ worth of those after-tax contributions outlined above (i.e. $120,000 per annum) and make a single $360,000 dollar contribution.
 That would make a really big boost to your super.
-And from 1 July 2024 the annual after-tax contribution will increase to $120,000 and the bring forward amount will be $360,000.
 You can do this right up to age 75.
 There are some tricky rules around this if you inadvertently exceed one year’s limit so it’s worth talking to an adviser to get some guidance here.

-Now they are some pretty big numbers and most people don’t have the capacity to boost their super by those amounts which brings us to …
+Now these are some pretty big numbers and most people don’t have the capacity to boost their super by those amounts which brings us to …

 Salary sacrifice contributions.

 If you are still working, and under age 75, your employer will be making contributions to your super account.
 You can top these up with salary sacrifice contributions (pre-tax contributions).
-These contributions will only be taxed at 15% if your total of employer and salary sacrifice contributions stay below the current concessional limit of $27,500.
-This limit is increasing to $30,000 per annum from 1 July 2024.
+These contributions will only be taxed at 15% if your total of employer and salary sacrifice contributions stay below the current concessional limit of $30,000.
 You can also claim a tax deduction on some after-tax contributions if you haven’t exceeded your pre-tax contribution limit.

 Carry forward contributions.

 This is another catch up contribution that helps enable people to boost their super and potentially reduce tax.
 Often people late in their career who have paid off their mortgage, or are seeking to offset a Capital Gains Tax(CGT) bill, find themselves in a position to contribute a lot more to super.
 This provision enables someone with less than $500,000 in super as at 30 June of the previous financial year to carry forward previous years unused pre-tax contributions – up to five previous years – and use them in later years.
-Under your MyGov account, under superannuation you will see the amount of “unused pre tax contributions” you have available to use.
+In your MyGov account, under ‘superannuation’ you will see the amount of ‘unused pre-tax contributions’ you have available to use.

-Now many of these numbers outlined above look very big to most people but they do highlight that it is possible in certain circumstances to make a really significant boost to your super in later life.
+Now many of the contribution amounts outlined above may look very high but they do highlight that it is possible, in certain circumstances, to make a really significant boost to your super in later life.
 You could have sold your home, or perhaps other investments.
 You might have received an inheritance or are just enjoying the cash flow advantages of reduced expenditure on kids and the mortgage.

 So let’s look at an example of how this would work for four members of the local bowls club, Terri, Bao, Frank and Maria.
 They all want to know how to get more money into super.
 What options are available to each of them?